-From the factory, the windrower is ready for operation.
-However, there are several items to check and watch out for during the first 150 hours of operation.
+The windrower is ready for operation when it leaves the factory; however, several items must be monitored during the first 150 hours of operation.

 Before investigating an unusual sound or attempting to correct a problem, place the ground speed lever (GSL) in PARK, shut off the engine, and remove the key.